Convertiv/handoff-app/README.md

-# handoff-app
+# Handoff
-A toolchain for extracting design tokens from the figma API and build design documentaiton
+An open source toolchain for extracting design tokens from the figma API and build design documentation.

+This is a forthcoming project, expecting beta launch in Febuary 2023.